inchworms/sinatra_tests/Route_Spec_Notes.md

 ----------------------------------------

 CONTEXT: special characters

-TODO:
 #matches a dot ('.') as part of a named param
 #matches a literal dot ('.') outside of named param

+TODO:
-ssu#bliterally matches dollar sign in paths
+#bliterally matches dollar sign in paths
 #literally matches plus sign in paths
 #does not convert plus sign into space as the value of a named param
 #literally matches parens in paths